Rakesh-Mourya-G/xen-orchestra/docs/installation.md

 yarn build
 ```

-Then restart Xen Orchestra if it was running.
+Then restart CloudVisor if it was running.

 ### Always Running